AM5800/self_drifing_car/vehicle_detection/readme.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 For classifier I used HOG, color histogram and spatial binning features.
 Total number of features is *2580* `CombiningImageFeatureExtractor` class allows me to combine any feature extractors in various combinations.
-And again, I estimated feature extractors' efficiency through validation error
+And again, I estimated feature extractors' efficiency through validation error.
+Hog alone gives 97-98% accuracy.

 ###Sliding Window Search